SomeRandomGuy009/QRCodeGenerator/README.md

 # QRCodeGenerator
 A basic QR Code Generator using the QRCode module of python.
+Just input anything you want and you'll get a QR Code.